French

 Year 7

 Year 7 focuses on developing the skills needed to become an active language learner; pupils will choose to study French or Spanish.
-In the Autumn Term, the unit: ‘This is Me’ teaches the pupils the skills for them to become confident at learning a language by encouraging pupils to speak almost immediately.
-The Spring term, using the world of comic books, encourages the pupils to give opinions and talk about themselves; Picasso and Dali stimulate descriptive language in the Summer term.
+In the Autumn term, the unit ‘This is Me’ teaches the pupils the skills to become confident at learning a language by encouraging pupils to speak almost immediately.
+Using the world of comic books encourages the pupils to give opinions and talk about themselves in the Spring term; Picasso and Dali stimulate descriptive language in the Summer term.

 Year 8